Andaukmoan/riabcham-data/README.md

 # riabcham-data
-Prepare data for cellprofiler with stardist
+Prepare data with stardist, quantify with CellProfiler, and format excel sheet with counts.

-This repository is for files related to my cellprofiler pipeline.
+This repository is for files related to my cellprofiler image analysis pipeline.

 # Setup
 **Cellprofiler**